AdaCore/spark2014/lrm/source/introduction.rst

 Actions to complete prior to release
 ------------------------------------

 #.
-Do we need more detail on refined pre and post-conditions?
-For example, how
-   do we get post-conditions on functions used in proof contexts into those proof contexts?

-#.
 Need to discuss the rationale for the use of refined pre and post conditions with people
    to make it better: